EUDAT-B2STAGE/http-api/docs/prototype.md

 This endpoint is also automatically monitored from the [uptime robot service](https://stats.uptimerobot.com/xGG9gTK3q).
 -->

-## Swagger specifications
+## List of available endpoints

-The EUDAT B2STAGE HTTP API provide description of the current specifications following the latest version (`3.0`) of the `openapi` standard from [Swagger](https://swagger.io/specification/).
+How do we understand which endpoint we need to call and which require authentication?

-The description in `JSON` format is available at:
+The EUDAT B2STAGE HTTP API provide description of up-to-date specifications following the latest version (`3.0`) of the `openapi` standard from [Swagger](https://swagger.io/specification/).

-https://b2stage-test.cineca.it/api/specs
+The description in `JSON` format is available at: https://b2stage-test.cineca.it/api/specs